vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *ākarṣiṇī tu mudreyaṁ sarvasaṁkṣobhiṇī smṛtā * /

 The role of this *mudrā* does not seem to diff er greatly from that of the preceding one, whose action it seems merely to confi rm.
-Interestingly, the Dīsays that if this *mudrā* is attracting \( *ākarṣiṇī * \), it is “because of the curved position \(like a hook\) of the two index fi ngers”; the gesture is given as explaining a metaphysical element.
+Interestingly, the Dī says that if this *mudrā* is attracting \( *ākarṣiṇī * \), it is “because of the curved position \(like a hook\) of the two index fi ngers”; the gesture is given as explaining a metaphysical element.
 This is one more case of the total interpenetration of the theoretical and the bodily, characteristic of the *mudrās* .

 This *mudrā*